wolframkriesing/site-stitcher/content/blog-posts/2015/05/20-bookmark-collect-may-2015.md

 tags: collect, links
 oldUrls: /blog/2015/05/bookmark-collect-may-2015/

-# Bookmark collect May 2015
+# Bookmark collect, May 2015

 The first section has some links on [crafting, development, tools](/blog/2015/05/20-bookmark-collect-may-2015/#crafting-development-tools) and below 8 more links on [JavaScript, mainly ES6](/blog/2015/05/20-bookmark-collect-may-2015/#javascript-es6).